MazurenkoNick/thingsboard/application/src/main/data/json/solutions/mine_site_geofencing/instructions.md

 ### Devices

-We have already created two excavators, and two haul trucks and loaded demo telemetry for them.
+We have already created two excavators and three haul trucks with loaded demo telemetry for them.
 See the device info and credentials below:

 <div class="tb-markdown-view table-wrapper">